ysa134/torii/README.md

 bower install torii
 ```

-**Next add Torii to your build pipeline**.
+Next, **add Torii to your build pipeline**.
 In Ember-App-Kit you do this
 in `app/index.html`.
 In Ember-CLI, you add the package to the `Brocfile.js`:

 ```